 Independent reading activities

-1. Build a word wall
+1. Build a sound wall

 2. Read and reflect

-3. Character profile
+3. Create a character profile

 Empower students to become lifelong readers and ensure they can read independently by providing a reading library consisting of high-quality, appealing literature at an appropriate level of text difficulty.
 Allot time for frequent independent reading in the classroom, train them to select appropriate books, and engage them with activities to help them reach their literary goals.
 Download “The Value of Independent Reading” PDF below to learn more about the importance of independent reading.